viclm/numeric-keyboard/README.md

 ### Callbacks/Events

 #### `press`
 the `press` event is emitted with a key code when the key is pressed.
 The argument for the callback is the key just pressed.
-A `onPress()` callback is used in plain javascript version.
+A `onPress()` callback is used in vanilla javascript version.

 ## Contributing